stanford-rc/www.sherlock.stanford.edu/src/docs/storage/data-sharing.md

 A permission rule, or Access Control Entry (ACE), is of the form `type:flags:principle:permissions`.

+!! warning "Default permissions on `$GROUP_HOME`"

+    By default, the Unix permissions on the root directory `$GROUP_HOME` don't allow read nor traversal access for *others* (*ie.* any user not part of your PI group).
+If you need to share files with users outside of your own group, please [contact us][url_contact] so we can set the appropriate permissions on your folder.

+For `$HOME`, you're the owner of the directory and so you can change the permissions yourself.

 Commonly used entries for these fields are: